 During the first couple of days, his penis may be a bit red, swollen, scabby, bloody or oozy.
 That’s normal.
 “The biggest concerns are with bleeding and, with the circumcision not being done properly, leaving some foreskin there,” says Kairys.
 Contact your pediatrician ASAP if you notice bleeding, fever, too few wet diapers or if the wound isn’t healing.

 TRUST THE EXPERTS

-Ask for aftercare instructions from your child’s doctor or mohel (the person who performs the procedure at a Jewish bris).
+Ask for circumcision care instructions from your child’s doctor or mohel (the person who performs the procedure at a Jewish bris).
 And don’t be afraid to reach out with questions—they’ve heard it all.